This isn’t news to Sydneysiders, but did y’all know how good the hikes in Sydney are?

 This 5km clifftop walk runs from Raleigh Reserve in Dover Heights to Gap Park in Watsons Bay.
 You might want to combine it with the South Head hike mentioned earlier in this post (total distance would be about 10km), which will give you a great taste of both ocean and harbour vistas.

 The Federation Cliff Walk runs along the edge of the cliffs of Dover Heights, at times crossing through dog parks and merging with the street.
-It’s a nice local walk that you likely won’t see many tourists doing.
+It’s a nice local Sydney hike that you likely won’t see many tourists doing.

 My favorite part of the hike is Diamond Bay, which has some precarious stone steps zig zagging down the cliff.
 They’re mostly just used by fishermen and instagrammers.
 Parts of the cliff are dangerous though, so if you decide to descend you MUST go slowly and be very careful.